LydiaWang0421/CIM542/hw/Project2/CrazyToy.md

 ## Why This Project
   The purpose of this project is to create a red Crazy Toy for anyone to play with.
   This is a sound-control toy with LEDs blinking from eyes and mouth, so the users can make some noise to see the changes of the LEDs.
-This shows how the sound reacts with children's voice interactions.
+This shows how the sound reacts with the users' voice interactions.

 ## Equipment